 Judicial review is not meant to happen: officials make decisions because the law says they can, so the law only has a place in enforcing those decisions.
 Judicial review is there to restrain an official from acting outside his authority.
 The problem is how to determine the ends of authority, and with judges adding their own conditions on that authority as an excuse to interfere.

-It is not to second-guess an administrative decision and is not an appeal against a decision., but in the popular imagination judicial review is becoming just that, and the popular imagination has a tendency to coalesce into expectation, and expectation presses upon the law and affects a judge’s willingness to concede.
+The judicial review procedure is not there to second-guess an administrative decision and it is not an appeal against a decision., but in the popular imagination judicial review is becoming just that, and the popular imagination has a tendency to coalesce into expectation, and expectation presses upon the law and affects a judge’s willingness to concede.
 A corrective is needed.

-I like the old forms of writ for their exotic names; the Writ of Certiorari, to quash an action, a Mandamus to compel action, a Prohibition (less exotic) and the one e lost at some point, the Quo Warranto, asking “By what authority…?”
+I like the old forms of writ for their exotic names; the Writ of Certiorari, to quash an action, a Mandamus to compel action, a Prohibition (less exotic) and the one we lost at some point, the Quo Warranto, asking “By what authority…?”
 They come from the days of petty courts and corporations that needed restraint when they exceeded their rights.
-Now renamed, they hover over the shoulder of every public body trying to get on with its job.
+Now renamed, those writs hover over the shoulder of every public body trying to get on with its job.

 The principle is meant to be that decision-makers make decisions and judges only keep them within their authority – the judge does not rule on the wisdom or benevolence of a decision.
-I would write a guide for this site, but it is a moving scene: every so often one judge will reassert firmly the principle of non-interference, then another judge will ignore that and blatantly step into the decision-maker’s chair.
+I have since this post was first published contributed to a guide for this site, but it is a moving scene: every so often one judge will reassert firmly the principle of non-interference, then another judge will ignore that and blatantly step into the decision-maker’s chair.

 When given an excuse to interfere, some judges will grasp that power for all it is worth, and through use and abuse, the precedent grows up for more intervention.

-The Supreme Court was created to be the final arbitrator on the applicable law at the highest level of commercial contract disputes and grave criminal appeals, but at least half its workload at any given time is wasted in challenges to administrative decisions.
+The Supreme Court was created to be the final arbitrator on the applicable law at the highest level of commercial contract disputes and grave criminal appeals.
+At least half its workload at any given time though is wasted in challenges to administrative decisions.
 The number of asylum and immigration cases alone is staggering – these should never be judicial matters in the first place, let alone take up the time of the highest court in the land.
 It brings the judicial arm into a place it should not be and poisons expectations and the court’s approach.

 Parliament stands mercifully prorogued at present, as long as the Supreme Court does not interfere.
 It will be useless when it returns.
 A dissolution is the only hope for reform; as long as the courts do not try to interfere with a decision to dissolve too.